 Fig. 7 demonstrates the impact of scales of tenants and resource types on the performance of DPoS comprehensively.
 In general, the gap between DPoS and the offline optimal increases with the increasing scale of the problem.
 When C is 1 and N is 50, what DPoS achieves is exactly the offline optimal.
-When C is 9 and N is 500, the gap is the highest, which reachs $1.57 \times$.
+When C is 9 and N is 500, the gap is the highest, which reachs $1.57 \times$ .
 Further, we can find that the ratio grows faster with resource types than with tenant size.
 We leave the design of resource type-scalable pricing functions as future work.
 Table 3 comapares all the algorithms from multiple angles, including social welfare achieved, cross-agent communication data size, and algorithm running time.
 The amount of data transferred by the decentralized online algorithm refers to the amount of data communicated between tenants and the MVNO.
-Meanwhile, the amount of data transferred by the centralized algorithm is all data related to problem \mathcal{P}1 .
+Meanwhile, the amount of data transferred by the centralized algorithm is all data related to problem $\mathcal{P}1$ .
 The data size is calculated as 4 bytes for each value.
 Note that we normalize the running time of DPoS to 1.
 We can find that the superiority of CVX and Heuristic are based on a lot of computing time overhead.
-By contrast, DPoS achieves a satisfactory balance betwene the overheads the performance.
+By contrast, DPoS achieves a satisfactory balance between the overheads the performance.
+In addition to the 4-th line of Table 3, Fig. 8 and Fig. 9 also verify the linear algorithmic runtime of DPoS intuitively.